saularjm/employee-template-engine/README.md

     - Intern
 - Based on which role is chosen, the user will then be presented will a set of questions, specific to the role of each employee.
+    - Each question has a built in validation test to ensure integrity of answers.
+The user will be prompted if they enter an invalid answer.
 - After all profile questions have been answered, the user will be asked whether they want to add another team member or finish the application.
 - Upon finishing adding team members, the user will be notified on the command line that